Meet our Dean and Associate Deans

 Associate Dean, Faculty Affairs

 Professor Iannacito-Provenzano is an associate professor of Italian Studies with the department of Languages, Literatures and Linguistics.
 Her research interests include southern Italian dialectology, Molisan dialect literature, and how ethnicity and identity are represented on social media.
 In addition to her numerous publications in this area, she has also been studying Italian food, branding and language; Italian food representations on social media and the notion of authenticity with regard to Italian food products especially in the diasporic context.
 With her colleague, Gabriele Scardellato, she has recently completed an edited volume on Italian Foodways Worldwide based on an international conference they organized at York University in 2017.
-In the Faculty Affairs portfolio, Roberta oversees almost everything directly related to life as a faculty member in LA&PS: hires, tenure and promotion, sabbaticals and other leaves, grievances, academic administrative appointments, accommodations, workload assignments, authorized replacements, retirements, annual CV and anomaly exercises and salary disclosure.
+In the Faculty Affairs portfolio, Roberta oversees almost everything directly related to life as a faculty member in LA&PS: hires, tenure and promotion, sabbaticals, grievances, academic administrative appointments, accommodations, workload assignments, authorized replacements, retirements, annual CV and anomaly exercises and salary disclosure.
 Her term as Associate Dean, Faculty Affairs will conclude on July 31, 2020.

 Associate Dean, Global & Community Engagement